gwaldron/osgearth/docs/source/vcpkg.rst

 **Setting up your runtime environment**

 You'll need to make sure that the vcpkg dependencies and osgEarth are in your path.
-So do something like this:
+So do something like this
 ::
   set PATH=%PATH%;c:\vcpkg\installed\x64-windows\bin
   set PATH=%PATH%;c:\vcpkg\installed\x64-windows\tools\osg